rykn1/ESD-Project-G9T2/README.md

 ### 1. orchestrator.py
 - Orchestrates the microservices within the Translation Complex Microservice.
 ### 2. detect.py
-- Detects words in images using pytesseract.
+- Detects words in images using pytesseract OCR.
 ### 4. translation.py
 - Retrieves extracted words and translates them using the Deep Translator API.
 ### 3. text_replacement.py